10/27/2023

 Jonas Lindqvist

+Thank you.
 Yes.
 The driver transportation cost, that was a boost during COVID.
-We are back to levels before the pandemic and we don't see any major increases going forward regarding transportation.
+We are back to levels before the pandemic, and we don't see any major increases going forward regarding transportation.
 Normally, we don't even talk about transportation as part of our cost, but we had to do it during the pandemic, especially the later part of the pandemic.
 So we don't see that coming back up.
-And when we look at material costs, that will, as we can see now, it's on its way down.
-We don't see any dramatic increases there either, or rather we see continued pressure on prices like aluminum, plastic, and to some extent, steel as well going forward.
+And when we look at material costs, that will, as we can see now, it's on its way down. we don't see any dramatic increases there either, or rather we see continued pressure on prices like aluminum, plastic, and to some extent steel as well, going forward.
 So we don't see that part change either.
-When it comes to the mix between the product groups, I think it's very difficult to say, like Mattias has mentioned already, to say when these will change.
+When it comes to the mix between the product groups, I think it's very difficult to say, like Mattias has mentioned already, to say when this will change.
 It's more a question of the market sentiment.
 But in the short term, I think there is not going to be a huge change also in the product mix.

 speaker